 Symptoms of anorexia depend on the type of pathological condition.
-In the case of a primary disorder, the animal is troubled by a headache, nerve convulsions occur, the dog disrupts coordination, can not maintain equilibrium, there is a risk of epileptic seizures.
+In the primary disorder, the animal is disturbed by a headache, nerve spasms occur, coordination is disturbed in the dog, it cannot maintain balance, and there is a risk of epileptic seizures.

 The dog feels sick, vomiting occurs.
-Often, cerebral edema develops, signs of pathological disturbances in the activity of the central nervous system appear.
-The condition can be complicated by hydrocephalus - a dropsy of the brain.
-The pet behaves nervously, capriciously.
+Often, cerebral edema develops, signs of pathological disorders in the central nervous system are manifested.
+The condition may be complicated by hydrocephalus - dropsy of the brain.
+The pet is behaving nervously, moody.

-During the secondary disorder, the animal experiences pain, signs of intoxication appear.
-Pet tries to hide from strangers, ignores commands, does not react to them and whimpers.
-Perhaps an increase in internal organs, which can be noticeable with the naked eye.
+During a secondary disorder, the animal experiences pain, signs of intoxication appear.
+The pet tries to hide from outsiders, ignores commands, does not respond to them and whines.
+Perhaps an increase in internal organs, which can be noticeable to the naked eye.
 In addition, the condition is accompanied by symptoms of the disease that caused this pathology.

-If the dog develops pseudoanorexia, then the following symptoms may appear: inflammation, affecting the gums, toothache, paralysis of the masticatory muscles, which prevents the pupil from spreading the jaws.
+If the dog develops pseudoanorexia, then the following symptoms may appear: inflammation that affects the gums, toothache, paralysis of the masticatory muscles, which does not allow the pet to open its jaws.

-Anorexia is a dangerous condition that threatens not only the health, but also the life of the animal, so most often it requires professional medical care.
+Anorexia is a dangerous condition that threatens not only the health, but also the life of the animal, so most often it requires professional medical attention.

-Suspected of something wrong, the owner should first test the pet - it is an anorexia or pseudoanorexia.
-For this, the dog should be given food and look at her reaction.
-Will the dog show interest, is able to grab a piece and chew?
-Is the process accompanied by signs of a pain syndrome?
+Suspecting something was wrong, the owner should first test the pet - it is anorexia or pseudoanorexia.
+For this, the dog should be given food and look at its reaction.
+Will the dog show interest, is it able to grab a piece and chew?
+Is the process accompanied by signs of pain?

-Then it is worth assessing the state of the dog’s mouth.
-Often the animal drops food while eating, sits in front of a bowl, but does not eat, or just starts eating, turns and leaves.
-This behavior can be caused not by disorders, but by diseases of the oral cavity - gums, teeth, tumor formations, chewing muscle tissues, etc.
+Then you should evaluate the condition of the dog’s mouth.
+Often, an animal drops food when eating, sits in front of a bowl, but doesn’t eat, or, just starting to eat, turns away and leaves.
+This behavior can be caused not by disorders, but by diseases of the oral cavity - gums, teeth, tumor formations, chewing muscle tissue, etc.

-If serious symptoms occur, the dog needs to be shown to the veterinarian.
-First of all, the therapy consists of feeding the patient through the probe and conducting a diagnostic examination in order to identify the root cause of the disorder.
-Assigning chest X-ray, ultrasound examination of the peritoneum, collection of biological material - urine, blood, hormonal tests are conducted.
+If serious symptoms occur, the dog must be shown to the veterinarian.
+First of all, therapy consists in feeding the patient through a probe and conducting a diagnostic examination in order to identify the root cause of the disorder.
+A chest x-ray, an ultrasound examination of the peritoneum, a collection of biological material - urine, blood are prescribed, hormonal tests are performed.

-The first 3-4 days the dog is forcibly fed with pasta, consisting of high-calorie foods, and balls of meat.
-If there is vomiting and nausea, then the doctor resorts to the probe.
-The veterinarian can install the tube and show the owner how to use it to give the pet food, thus avoiding hospitalization.
+For the first 3-4 days, the dog is force-fed with pasta consisting of high-calorie foods and meat balls.
+If vomiting and nausea occur, the doctor resorts to a probe.
+The veterinarian can install the tube and show the owner how to use it to give the pet food, which avoids hospitalization.

-Forced feeding is used until it is possible to relieve the patient of the underlying cause of anorexia.
-If therapy is carried out at home, the host is recommended to maintain a diagnostic diary in which all the changes in the condition are recorded.
+Forced feeding is used until it is possible to save the patient from the root cause of anorexia.
+If therapy is carried out at home, then the owner is recommended to keep a diagnostic diary, in which all the changes in the condition are recorded.

-If the pathological condition is caused by pyroplasmosis, then support therapy is carried out:
+If the pathological condition is caused by pyroplasmosis, then maintenance therapy is carried out:

-- Drip saline is injected with the addition of glucose, ascorbic acid;
+- saline solutions are added with the addition of glucose, ascorbic acid;

 - immunostimulating drugs are prescribed;

-- dogs give means that stimulate the production of gastric juice and excite the center of the nervous system, which is responsible for feeling hungry.
+- the dog is given funds that stimulate the production of gastric juice and excite the center of the nervous system, which is responsible for the feeling of hunger.

-Vets also resort to symptomatic treatment, but it is considered ineffective, as it does not eliminate the risks of unforeseen relapses.
+Veterinarians also resort to symptomatic treatment, but it is considered ineffective, since it does not eliminate the risks of unforeseen relapses.

-Dogs who have suffered serious illnesses or surgery, prescribe courses of corticosteroids, anabolic steroids, stimulating the synthesis of hormones that are responsible for feeling hungry.
+Dogs who have had a serious illness or surgery are prescribed corticosteroids, anabolic steroids that stimulate the synthesis of hormones that are responsible for the feeling of hunger.

-Nervous stresses are considered one of the important reasons provoking any diseases, except congenital.
-It is quite understandable is the reaction of the animal to a moral trauma in the form of refusal to eat, but it is required to stop this process.
+Nerve stress is considered one of the important causes of any disease other than congenital.
+The reaction of the animal to moral trauma in the form of refusal to eat is quite understandable, but mandatory stopping of this process is required.

-The owner should provoke a pet to take food, it will allow to start the processes of producing the necessary hormones.
-And although the dog can not fully taste food, he will begin to feel hungry.
+The owner should provoke the pet to eat, this will allow you to start the process of generating the necessary hormones.
+And although the dog will not be able to fully taste the food, he will begin to feel hunger.

-It is important to ensure a suitable environment: it must be familiar, friendly, calm.
-Do not invite strangers into the house, get annoyed if the initial attempts end in failure.
+It is important to provide a suitable environment: it should be familiar, friendly, calm.
+Do not invite strangers to the house, get annoyed if the initial attempts fail.

-It is desirable to place the pet in a separate room / room, to air and humidify the air sufficiently, to provide a suitable temperature regime.
-It is better to start with special pastes or canned pates, which have an attractive aroma, taste quality and a gentle consistency.
+It is advisable to place the pet in a separate room / room, ventilate and sufficiently moisten the air, and ensure a suitable temperature regime.
+It is better to start with special pastes or canned pastes that have an attractive aroma, taste and delicate texture.

-It is necessary to provide the patient with useful fluids: tea (warm), in which you can add a little honey, milk, sweet water (in a glass to dissolve sugar).
-Also in this case, the ideal infant formula will be.
+The patient should be provided with useful fluids: tea (warm), in which you can add a little honey, milk, sweet water (dissolve sugar in a glass).
+Also in this case, an ideal option would be infant formula.

-- you can smear the nose of the nose or tongue with a small amount of food, while observing whether the pet will attempt to lick the food to try it out;
+- you can coat your nose or tongue with a small amount of food, while observing whether the pet will try to lick the food in order to try it;

-- preference should be given to high-calorie and nutritious foods, but containing a small amount of fat - this is especially important if the pet is suffering from nausea;
+- preference should be given to high-calorie and nutritious foods, but containing low amounts of fat - this is especially important if the pet is tormented by nausea;

-- it is desirable to give food from the hand - any dog gratefully receives such attention, which should be used; you can scoop a little broth into your palm, dab your finger in food and offer a pet;
+- It is advisable to give food with your hands - any dog gratefully accepts such attention, which should be used; you can scoop up a little broth in your palm, dip your finger in food and offer your pet;

-When the appetite returns to the pet, it can immediately be converted to the usual diet.
+When the appetite returns to the pet, it can immediately be transferred to the usual food.

-Dogs are predators, which require animal food for their full-time life - a source of protein.
-Without it, serious disorders can occur in the body, including irreversible processes.
-Therefore, it is very important to identify signs of eating disorders in a timely manner and provide the pet with the necessary treatment and care.
+Dogs are predators who require animal food as a source of protein for full life.
+Without it, serious disorders can occur in the body, including the development of irreversible processes.
+Therefore, it is very important to timely identify signs of an eating disorder and provide the pet with the necessary treatment and care.